Keep Frozen Chocolate Covered Raspberries in your freezer and you're minutes away from a healthy, low-carb dessert or snack.

 Instructions

 - Place chocolate chips in a microwave-safe bowl along with the cooking oil.
 Cook on high for 30 seconds and then stir.
-Heat and stir at 30 second intervals or until chocolate easily spoons from the bowl.
+Heat and stir at 30-second intervals or until chocolate easily spoons from the bowl.
 It generally takes about 1 minute, but the timing will vary depending upon the wattage of the microwave.

 - Line a baking sheet with wax or parchment paper.
-To dip each raspberry, hold it open-side up between your fingers and dip it ⅔ of the way into the chocolate. (see picture in technique section.)
+To dip each raspberry, hold it open-side up between your fingers and submerge it ⅔ of the way into the chocolate. (see picture in technique section.)
 Allow excess chocolate to drip off.
 Turn the raspberry over and place it on a baking sheet lined with parchment paper.

 - Place the baking sheet in the freezer for about 10 minutes.
 It doesn't take long for the chocolate to set, especially if the coating is not too thick.
 Once it has set, it's ready to be served or moved to a permanent storage container.